 However, the FP&A world operates increasingly in the Unknown Unknowns or Black Swans field.
-A growing percentage of the Board members report that they have had the increasing number of events in their business that could be described as Black Swans (the events of low probability and incredibly high impact).
+A growing percentage of the Board members report that they have had an increasing number of events in their business that could be described as Black Swans (the events of low probability and incredibly high impact).

 The Latest Trends in FP&A

 FP&A is constantly changing.
 So, what are the latest trends in modern FP&A?
 Let’s take a closer look at each of the trends discussed in Perth, Sydney and Melbourne.
-As anywhere in the world, the Australian finance practitioners see increasing challenges and opportunities of big data in FP&A. However, the data quality continues to be the number one challenge.
-The analytics is becoming more forward-looking, it challenges the traditional culture of judgment and political gaming.
+As anywhere in the world, Australian finance practitioners see increasing challenges and opportunities of big data in FP&A. However, data quality continues to be the number one challenge.
+Analytics is becoming more forward-looking, it challenges the traditional culture of judgment and political gaming.
 The FP&A people are becoming strategic and influential business partners.
-The level of details is not so important anymore: the simplification drives better understanding and quicker decision-making process.
+The level of details is not so important anymore: simplification drives better understanding and quicker decision-making process.